Wylarel/WikiNoNotes/README.md

 ![How to load an unpacked extension](https://developer.chrome.com/static/images/get_started/load_extension.png)

 ## Usage
-In most good software, pasting text that has been copied with the `unselectable` option will not paste notes.
+In most good software, pasting text that has been copied with the `unselectable` option will not paste notes and references.
 However, in others, such as the Office suite, it won't work.
 You must therefore use the `hidden` option before copying the text.

 ## To-do
 - Blocklist / Whitelist